tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 ![](assets/ammonia.png)

-# Correction vs. Compensation
+# Full and Partial Compensation

-### Correction
+### Full Compensation

 * Primary disorder is repaired.
 All acid base parameters return to normal.

-### Compensation
+### Partial Compensation

-* Primary disorder continues, opposite system begins to adjust
+* Primary disorder continues, opposite system begins to adjust (eg. Respiratory disorder, metabolic system attempts to compensate)
 * Attempts to restore ratio of 1 part acid to 20 parts base
 * Can be partial or complete compensation

 # Question 9
-What is Correction?
+What is Full Compensation?

 [RIGHT] The primary disorder is repaired: all acid base parameters return to normal [WRONG] The primary disorder continues and the opposite system begins to adjust (partially or completely)

 # Question 10
-A patient is admitted to the ICU due to respiratory failure, before the patient was placed on a ventilator the patient was extremely agitated and breathing rapidly.
-Once in the ICU breathing was being regulated by the ventilator and the patient was given 1 litre of normal saline.
-This patient is also receiving aspirin.
-Arterial HCO3 concentration was 12.
+A patient is admitted to the ICU due to respiratory failure.
+Once in the ICU, the patient was placed on the ventilator.
+The patient's ABG results demonstrate a PaCO2 of 50mmHg and a HCO3- of 12mEq/L. Which best describes this patient's condition?

-[WRONG] This pts acid base disorder is compensated [WRONG] This pts acid base disorder is corrected [WRONG] This pts acid base disorder is both compensated and corrected [RIGHT]  This pts acid base disorder is neither compensated nor corrected [WRONG] This pt is compensated but not corrected
+[WRONG] This patient's acid base disorder is compensated [WRONG] This patient's acid base disorder is corrected [WRONG] This patient's acid base disorder is both compensated and corrected [RIGHT] This patient'sacid base disorder is neither compensated nor corrected [WRONG] This patient's acid base disorder is compensated but not corrected

 # Question 11
-What is Compensation?
+What is partial compensation?

-[RIGHT] The primary disorder continues and the opposite system begins to adjust (partially or completely) [WRONG] The primary disorder is repaired: all acid base parameters return to normal
+[RIGHT] The primary disorder continues and the opposing system begins to adjust (partially or completely) [WRONG] The primary disorder is repaired: all acid base parameters return to normal

 # Steps to Acid Base Interpretation

 ### Analyze each acid base parameters.

-* pH, PaCO2, HCO3-: low, normal, high?
+* pH, PaCO2, HCO3-: using normal reference ranges, determine whether each value is low, normal, or high

 ### Match acid base disturbance with parameter causing disturbance